mlcommons/ck/cm/docs/tutorial-ic.md

 ## Understanding "hello world" IC

-Let's find the CM database entry for the IC component as follows:
+Let's find the CM database entry for the IC component by CM alias as follows:
 ```bash
 $ cm find ic prototype-print-hello-world
 ```

-or
+or using tags from meta description:

 ```bash
 $ cm find ic --tags=print,hello-world,script